sgorgun/uml-design-basics/README.md

 > Behavior that represents externally visible activities performed by an object in terms of changes in its state.

-"External visible activities" are the class "set"-methods.
+"Externally visible activities" are the class "set"-methods.
 Those methods are performed by a _SimpleClass4_ object in terms of changes in its state.

 #### Step Questions